circlefin/stablecoin-evm/verification/README.verification.txt

 - To ENABLE the spreadsheet verification tool FOR THE FIRST TIME.

-  1) Ensure your browser is signed in to your Circle Google account and visit https://developers.google.com/sheets/api/quickstart/nodejs .
+  1) Ensure your browser is signed in to your Google account and visit https://developers.google.com/sheets/api/quickstart/nodejs .

   2) Press the blue 'ENABLE THE GOOGLE SHEETS API' button.